Introduction to Plenny Shake Active v3.1

 EFSA recommends consuming at least 250 mg of omega-3 per day to maintain normal heart function.

 According to EFSA, a food containing at least 0.3 g of alpha-linolenic acid per 100 kcal is a source of omega-3.
-Each Plenny Shake will provide 1400 mg of omega-3.
-EFSA also recommends that a minimum of 250 mg should be ingested per day to maintain normal heart function.
+Each Plenny Shake provides 1,400 mg of omega-3.
+EFSA also recommends a daily intake of at least 250 mg to maintain normal heart function.

 Carbohydrates

 Most of the carbohydrates in Plenny Shake Active come from oats, which are particularly interesting for their beta-glucan content and low glycemic index (GI).
-This means that blood glucose levels will fluctuate less, and so will your energy levels, thanks to their fibre content.
-As a second source of energy, soy flour takes this place [6,8,9].
+This means that blood glucose levels will fluctuate less, as will your energy levels, thanks to their fiber content.
+As the second source of energy, soy flour takes the top spot [6, 8, 9].

 Fibers

-The main sources of fiber in our meals are inulin, oats and flaxseed.
+The main sources of fiber in our meals are inulin, oats, and flaxseed.
 They help lower blood pressure and smooth digestion.
 In particular, inulin, extracted from chicory, is added to achieve a wider variety of fiber sources and improve the type of fiber per serving.
-If you are curious to know more, check out this blog dedicated to gut health and fiber [10,11]!
+If you're curious to learn more, check out this blog dedicated to gut health and fiber [10, 11]!

 Micronutrients

-The blend of vitamins and minerals we add to your meals provides all 26 micronutrients you need.
+The vitamin and mineral blend we add to our meals provides all 26 essential micronutrients.
 We use the most bioavailable forms of micronutrients so your body can absorb every bit of all the vitamins and minerals easily and at the highest rate.

 For example, we add vitamin D in the form of cholecalciferol (D3) and vitamin K in the form of menaquinone-7 (K2 MK7).
 You can read more about our micronutrient blend here .